psychemedia/storytelling-notes/and-the-girl-played-on.md

 So so Renelde promised her, and stopped her spinning.
 And waited for one month, for two, for six, for a year.
 The Wolf begain to recover his health, happy with thought that Renelde's young man would never return, satisfied that he would not have to retract his demand.

+XII

-One day, at the marker, Renelde saw the Count.
+One day, at the market, Renelde saw the Count.
 She clasped her hands as if in prayer, and cried :

 " My lord, have mercy !
 Tell me where he went..."